ddubin65/OntoDev/Fall17/md/CourseDescription.md

 # Course Description

-An introduction to formal ontology focusing on development and implementation issues and contemporary ontology software tools and languages.
-The ontology editor Protege will be used throughout and the representation of ontologies in W3C semantic web languages RDF(S) and OWL will be emphasized.
+An introduction to knowledge representation and information management for distributed deductive information systems.
+Covers domain analysis, the design of description logic based models, vocabulary integration, and current standards for linked data encoding and communication.

 ## Pre- and Co-requisites